 In the 2400T, the bathroom takes up the vehicle’s rear.
 Instead of a permanent bed, the sofa serves both as the main queen bed and a dinette.
 It’s also the only layout with theater seats.

 The motorhome has plenty of storage space, and you could easily overload the RV when packing.
-The large awning and optional outside TV mean you’ll be able to enjoy entertaining outside instead of fitting everyone into the motorhome if you have visitors.
+The large awning and optional outside TV mean you’ll be able to enjoy entertaining outside instead of cramming everyone into the motorhome if you have visitors.

 One of its best features is that the rear bathroom is accessible, even when the slide-outs are pushed in.
 For traveling families or groups of friends, the Sunseeker MBS is an excellent choice.